andypayne/mldc/README.md

 - `reg:logistic` - classification problems when only a decision is desired, with no probability
 - `binary:logistic` - probability rather than just decision

+### Regularization

+Regularization can be a control on model complexity, by penalizing models that are more complex.

+Regularization parameters in XGBoost:

+- gamma - min loss reduction allowed for a split to occur
+- alpha - L1 regularization on leaf weights, larger values = more regularization
+- lambda - L2 regularization on leaf weights